Pololu Dual MC33926 Motor Driver for Raspberry Pi (Assembled)

 The board’s default configuration uses six GPIO pins to control the motor drivers, making use of the Raspberry Pi’s hardware PWM outputs, and it uses two additional pins to read status outputs from the drivers.
 However, the pin mappings can be customized if the defaults are not convenient, and other control inputs and outputs of the MC33926 ICs are accessible on the board for more advanced applications.

 We also have a similar dual MC33926 shield for Arduinos and Arduino-compatible boards and basic single and dual MC33926 carriers for those using a different controller or with tighter space constraints.
-For a smaller, lower power, and lower cost alternative, consider the DRV8835 Dual Motor Driver for Raspberry Pi.
+For a smaller, lower power, and lower cost alternatives, consider the dual MAX14870 motor driver for Raspberry Pi or DRV8835 dual motor driver for Raspberry Pi.

 - Wide operating voltage range: 5 V to 28 V